Cherreads

 "Yeah!
 May he come to us, and we'll show him true theology!" the female archangel adds proudly as they clasp their hands.

-Kailus gives a soft smile at their enthusiasm.
+Kailus smiles at their enthusiasm.
 'They remind me of my father.
 Pray, they aren't as playful as him.'

 When he turns around, his roommates are gone.

-Kailus swims through the crowd of angels until someone taps his shoulder.
-Looking down, a shiny angel glares at him with glittery eyes.
+He flows with the crowd until suddenly he feels three taps on his shoulder.
+Looking back, a shiny angel stares at him with glittery eyes.
 "Oh my gosh, so the rumors are true."

 Kailus heart thumps at the sight of her.
 "You're charged as well?"

-Kailus mouth widens.
+Kailus nearly explodes from the information.
 "An angelic-vampire hybrid?
 Do you still drink blood?"

 "No, I don't need blood like my mother," she replies, grinning.
 "Is your healing doubled?"

 "Yes," he explains.
-"I can cut my arm and heal it in 1 hour max and that's merely my aura."
+"I can cut my arm and heal it in 1 hour max just from my aura."

 The girl raises her eyebrow, interested.
 "Wow, what's your name?"